 There are three general types of individual licences granted by the OEC, two of which apply to frequency rights.
 There is a frequency assignment (called: "frequency booking").
-In most cases, the frequency assignment applies to the whole territory of Poland and is technology and service neutral with only general compatibility criteria.
-The frequency assignment is also granted for up to 15 years with a right to reassignment.
+In most cases, the frequency assignment applies to the whole territory of Poland and is technology and service-neutral, with only general compatibility criteria.
+The frequency assignment is also granted for up to 15

+ICLG TO: TELECOMS, MEDIA & INTERNET LAWS 2016 © Published and reproduced with kind permission by Global Legal Group Ltd, London years with a right to reassignment.
 If there is a scarcity of certain frequencies, the assignment is granted after a competitive tender or auction.
 The assignment can be transferred and/or traded.
 Transfer as an element of a general succession (merger, acquisition, etc.) does not need any specific regulatory authorisations.
 Transfer of the sole "frequency booking" or its part requires an acceptance of the OEC, but the office may disagree only in a few cases described in the Telecommunications Act.
 Additionally, if the assignment was granted as a result of a tender or an auction, the OCC must give its opinion with regard to the influence of the transfer - a safeguard against unfair competition.